ashterenli/asm/x86-dgemm/README.md

 256-bit ymm registers.

-Note that, in addition to the main loop, L88-101, there are also a head and tail code:
+Note that, in addition to the main loop, L88-101, there is also the head and the tail code:

 ```
  65 .LBB0_9:                                # %._crit_edge.us.us